EMBRYOPSIDA Pirani & Prado (crown group)

 Thread-like structures are found in the anthers of Strelitzia; these are formed from rows of epidermal cells (Kronestedt & Bystedt 1981).
 Some information is taken from Andersson (1998: general); he suggested that staminodes were absent.

 LOWIACEAE Ridley, nom. cons.
 Back to Zingiberales

-SiO2 bodies ± conical; endodermoid layer in rhizome; guard cells aymmetrical [with inner and outer ledges unequal]; cross veins in abaxial part of lamina; inflorescence of repeating 1-flowered units, branching from bracts below the flower, the flower axillary; flowers held upside down; K basally connate, adaxial C large [= labellum], abaxial pair small, A basally adnate to C, (staminode +); septal nectary 0; stigma monosymmetric, dorsiventrally flattened, secretory tissue on adaxial side at base [= viscidium], lobes ± fimbriate; ovule with outer integument 14-16 cells across, inner integument ca 4 cells across; seed hairy, micropylar collar?, testa vascularized, exotesta and next two layers lignified, endotesta of radially elongated sclereids; perisperm slight; n = 9, chromosomes 4.3-6.6 µm long; seedling?
+SiO2 bodies ± conical; endodermoid layer in rhizome; fiber cells or bundles of fibers in leaf; guard cells asymmetric [with inner and outer ledges unequal]; cross veins +, in abaxial part of blade; inflorescence of repeating 1-flowered units, branching from bracts below the flower, the flower axillary; flowers held upside down; outer T basally connate, adaxial T large [= labellum when resupinate], abaxial pair small; A basally adnate to C, (staminode +); ?tapetum; septal nectary 0; stigma monosymmetric, dorsiventrally flattened, secretory tissue on adaxial side at base [= viscidium], lobes ± fimbriate; ovule with outer integument 14-16 cells across, inner integument ca 4 cells across; seed hairy, micropylar collar?, testa vascularized, exotesta and next two layers lignified, endotesta of radially elongated sclereids; perisperm slight; n = 9, chromosomes 4.3-6.6 µm long; seedling?

 1[list]/15.
 S. China to Borneo (map: J. Kress, pers. comm.; Sakai & Inoue 1999).
 [Photo - Orchidantha Flower © M. Bordelon]